YuboC/CIS9650_TeamProject/README.md

 https://drive.google.com/drive/folders/1fBR1k4QuSpaptG9UMYcb7BjKspU6FSVr?usp=sharing
 https://github.com/YuboC/CIS9650_TeamProject

-We have also included a presentation slide of our project, which is also located in the Google Drive folder above.
+We have also included a presentation slide of our project,